signalfx/entity-etl/README.md

    `*/15 * * * * cd /path/to/the/entity-etl/script && /usr/local/bin/node app > /tmp/entity-etl.log`

+Due to [API limitations](#api-limitations) we recommend the script interval of 15 minutes.

 ## Cache

 Entity ETL script stores entities fetched from SignalFx in cache files in the `data/cache` folder.
 Each entity type uses separate file to store cached values.
 Those files are maintained by the script.
 If you want to fetch all entities from SignalFx so that they are all pushed down to the target system feel free to remove all files in the cache folder (just make sure to keep the folder in place).